OSGeo/gdal/gdal/doc/source/drivers/vector/pg.rst

    including non-spatial ones, to be listed.
 -  **PRELUDE_STATEMENTS**\ =string (GDAL >= 2.1).
 SQL statement(s) to
    send on the PostgreSQL client connection before any other ones.
-In case of several statement, they must be separated with the semi-column (;) sign.
+In case of several statements, they must be separated with the semi-column (;) sign.
 The driver will specifically recognize BEGIN as the first statement to avoid emitting BEGIN/COMMIT itself.
 This option may be useful when using the driver with pg_bouncer in